AaronTaylorG33K/LiquidTables/README.md

 LiquidTables is a project that combines FastAPI, Svelte, and DuckDB for fast and efficient data handling.

+I have also included Tailwind within this project as it allows me to shorthand a lot of unecessary css.

 ## REUSABLE `main`
 <img width="803" alt="Screenshot 2024-09-12 at 10 40 19 AM" src="https://github.com/user-attachments/assets/ec835bdf-98fa-450c-b61f-b47cc00ff542">